-Professor Wang Xi (PhD, Columbia, 1993) specializes in the political history of the 19th-century United States and teaches courses on American Civil War and Reconstruction, African American history, and US Constitutional History, in addition to Liberal
+Professor Wang Xi 王希 specializes in the political history of the 19th-century United States and teaches courses on American Civil War and Reconstruction, African American history, and US Constitutional History, in addition to Liberal Studies courses.

-of Chinese Historians in the United States (in Chinese, co-edited with Yao Ping, 2010).
-He has translated a number of books from English into Chinese, including Eric Foner’s The Story of
+He has translated a number of books from English into Chinese, including Eric Foner’s The Story of American

-A native of China, Wang Xi regularly lectures on American history in Peking University, where he holds a Changjiang Professorship in the History Department and has trained PhD and MA students in US history.
+A native of China, Wang Xi regularly lectures at Peking University, China, where he holds a Changjiang Professorship in the History Department and has trained PhD and MA students in US history.